byjg/php-phpthread/README.md

 There are some native ways to work with threads in PHP or at least to simulate threads.

-### Fork
+### Default PHP (Non-ZTS)

+The PHP standard distribution is not compiled with the ZTS (Zend Thread Safety) option.

-The first way is to use the `fork` command.
+It means, by default, the process to create threads is using the `fork` command.
 This command is available in most of the Linux/Unix systems.

-The `fork` command will create a new process, clone of the parent process.
+The `fork` command clone the parent process and create a new process with this clone.
 It is not a Thread per se, because there are several workarounds to make it work like a thread.

-We use the library [pcntl](https://www.php.net/manual/en/book.pcntl.php) to make it work.
+The PHP extension [pcntl](https://www.php.net/manual/en/book.pcntl.php) is required to enable it work.

 ### PHP ZTS

 The second way is to use the ZTS (Zend Thread Safety) version of PHP.
 PHP is compiled with the option `--enable-zts` and not all distributions have a PHP package compiled with this option.
+This is not standard also.

 The ZTS version of PHP is a version that can be executed in a multi-thread environment.
 That is the recommmeded option to work with threads in PHP in production environment.

 ## What is PHPThread library?

 It is Polyfill Implementation of Threads in PHP.
 It abstracts the thread implementation we have installed (ZTS or Fork) and provide a common interface to work with threads.

 ## Disclaimer